SYNchroACK/intelmq/docs/proposal.md

   * if "N", intelmqctl add the bot configuration stored in internal runtime configuration to the admin runtime configuration in order to keep the admin runtime configuration up to date accordingly.

 The **correct procedure** is stop bot first and then remove bot configuration from admin runtime configuration.

+# Discuss with Aaron

+* missing concept: every bot MUST have a self-test and stats-component.
+This can be used for the ctl tool to check if the internal state of a bot is OK.